-The measurement sites are also located in the vicinity of sharp gradients in water vapour, with a broad maximum in the upper troposphere and tropopause layer that transitions to an approximately south-north gradient in the stratosphere.
-The maximum in the upper troposphere is generally centered over the Bay of Bengal, south of the measurement sites, while the maximum in the tropopause layer is centered over the south slope of the Tibetan Plateau, almost directly above the measurement sites.
-Comparison of mean CFH profiles and time-mean MLS profiles interpolated to each measurement site (not shown) reveals regional variability, but no systematic differences relative to the mean bias profile shown in Fig. 7.
-The combined regional biases are similar to the mean and median bias profiles discussed in Section 3.2.
+the upper troposphere and tropopause layer that transitions to an approximate south-north gradient in the stratosphere.
+The maximum in the upper troposphere is generally centred over the Bay of Bengal, south of the measurement sites, while the maximum in the tropopause layer is centred over the southern slope of the Tibetan Plateau, almost directly above the measurement sites.
+A comparison of mean CFH profiles and time-mean MLS profiles interpolated to each measurement site (not shown) reveals regional variability, but no systematic differences relative to the mean bias profile shown in Fig. 8.
+The combined regional biases are similar to the mean and median bias profiles discussed in Sect.
+3.2.
 With the exception of 316 hPa in v3, standard deviations in MLS retrievals within 200 km of the measurement sites are comparable to (and sometimes even smaller than) standard deviations in the CFH measurements convolved to MLS pressure levels.
-Combined with the lack of strong correlations between water vapour retrievals and biases, this quantitative similarity indicates that the increase in the spread of water vapour biases with increasing pressure may be attributable to real variability with time and/or space scales similar to or smaller than the collocation criteria, rather than noise in the retrievals.
-We conclude that MLS provides a reliable representation of water vapour mixing ratios in the UTLS with respect to both mean values (mean biases within $\pm 20\%$ ) and variance (although MLS v4 may underestimate the real variability of water vapour in the upper troposphere between 215-261 hPa, where standard deviations in MLS retrievals are less than 50% of the standard deviations in the CFH measurements).
-Retrievals of water vapour mixing ratios at 316 hPa are generally improved in v4 relative to v3, particularly in terms of variance (which is comparable to CFH-derived variance in v4, but approximately double CFH-derived variance in v3).
+Combined with the lack of strong correlations between water vapour retrievals and biases, this quantitative similarity indicates that the increase in the spread of water vapour biases with increasing pressure may be attributable to real variability with timescales/space scales similar to or smaller than the collocation criteria, rather than noise in the retrievals.
+We conclude that MLS provides a reliable representation of water vapour mixing ratios in the UTLS over this region with respect to both mean values (mean biases within $\pm 20\%$) and variance (although MLS v4 may underestimate the real variability of water vapour in the upper troposphere between 215 and 261 hPa, where standard deviations in MLS retrievals are less than 50 % of the standard deviations in the CFH measurements).
+Retrievals of water vapour mixing ratios at 316 hPa are generally improved in v4 relative to v3, particularly in terms of variance (which is comparable to CFH-derived variance in v4, but approximately double CFHderived variance in v3).
 We find no significant differences in water vapour biases before monsoon onset relative to during the monsoon.